tonyawino/The-Medical-Concierge-Interview/README.md

 ## Running the application

-You need python installed on your computermv
+You need python installed on your computer

 To run the web application type `python main.py`
 The application will be accessed from [localhost:8082](http://localhost:8082) in your browser